Abbasali Panbehi: Personal Traits

 Ni'matullāhī Sufi order, confirming Panbehi's adherence to religious guidelines outlined in the book "Mones al-Salekin."

-Renowned for his social activities, Panbehi gained fame for his involvement in resolving community issues and mediating conflicts, earning him the affectionate title of "Khal Oghli" (cousin) among the people.
+Panbehi gained fame for his involvement in resolving community issues and mediating conflicts, earning him the affectionate title of Khal Oghli, Persian for "cousin", among the people.

 During his bachelorhood, Panbehi opposed the wishes of an influential representative of land owners of Mianeh in public gatherings, advocating for the establishment of a school in the town.
 His protest led to a verbal dispute, and Panbehi was summoned to court in Tabriz.
 When asked about the number of his children, he replied that he did not know, prompting ridicule from officials.
 In response, he declared that he had not married, thinking they were inquiring about the children of Mianeh.

-The court ruled in favor of establishing a school in Mianeh, marking a victory for Panbehi's dedication to education and justice.
+The court subsequently ruled in favor of establishing a school in Mianeh.

 Post-Constitutional Revolution

 Panbehi remained an active member of the Socialists' Party, particularly in connection with Mirza Ali Asghar Khan Sartipzadeh.
 He maintained correspondence with Sartipzadeh until the latter's death.

-Close friends with Mirzadeh Eshghi, Panbehi honored a dying wish to name his firstborn "Eshghi" if a boy and "Eshghiyeh" if a girl.
+As a close friend of Mirzadeh Eshghi, Panbehi honored a dying wish to name his firstborn "Eshghi" if a boy and "Eshghiyeh" if a girl.

 Reign of Reza Shah

-After Reza Shah ascended to power and suppressed freedom movements, including the Jangal movement, Panbehi and all political parties, including the Socialists, were dissolved.
+After Reza Shah ascended to power in 1925 and suppressed freedom movements such as the Jangal movement, Panbehi and all political parties, including the Socialists, were dissolved.
 Panbehi was arrested, sent to Tabriz for trial, and later imprisoned and exiled to Sanandaj.
 During his exile, he befriended Sheikh Zanbil and Qazi Muhammad.